 90. How do you use Composer with WordPress?

-Composer is PHP’s dependency manager, used in professional WordPress development for managing packages and autoloading.
-Install Composer packages in your theme or plugin, use composer.json to define dependencies, run composer install to download packages, and include the autoloader (require 'vendor/autoload.php').
-Modern WordPress development increasingly uses Composer for managing dependencies like PHP libraries, adhering to professional PHP development standards.
+Composer, PHP’s dependency manager, is increasingly being adopted for professional WordPress development to manage packages and autoloading.
+Install Composer packages within themes or plugins using composer.json as needed to define dependencies; use composer install to download packages; require vendor/autoload.php upon inclusion for autoloader use – modern WordPress developers increasingly utilize Composer in this manner for adhering to professional PHP development standards!

 91. How do you integrate third-party APIs in WordPress?